-Many veterans have heard of Veteran's Preference Points, but they often don't understand the finer points of the program.
+Many veterans are able to take advantage of what’s called preference points because of their service to our country.
 The Veteran’s Preference Point program gives certain veterans, depending on a number of criteria, an edge on getting a civil service job with the Federal Government.

 In accordance with the program, those who are disabled or who served on active duty during certain specified time periods are entitled, by law, to receive preference over non-veterans both in hiring from competitive lists of eligible hires and in retention during reductions in force.